-Businesses who decide to embrace Internet-based cloud services must rely on their internet connection in order to gain access to these services.
-Today’s “cloud” hosts services like phone communications, business applications, remote access, and internet connected device management, to mention a few.
-Your access to these vital services is completely dependent on your internet connection, any fickle or inconsistent internet connection can swiftly have devastating effects on your business.
+Businesses who use Internet-based cloud services rely on their internet connection.
+Cloud services often include phone communications, business apps, remote access, and internet connected device management.
+Since access to these vital services is dependent on your internet connection, your connection highly affects your business.

 Is it within reach?

-Service availability is presently one of the major hindrances confronting businesses that are planning to upgrade.
-Based on the fact that fiber is “relatively new to the mainstream” the networks are still rookies compared to copper-based networks.
-Fiber is not readily available but that doesn’t stop internet service providers from exerting themselves vigorously to building their networks as well as willing to subsidize a portion of the construction costs.
+Based on the fact that fiber is “relatively new to the mainstream”, networks are still rookies compared to copper-based competitors.
+Fiber is not readily available, but that doesn’t stop internet service providers from exerting themselves vigorously to building the networks.

 Construction costs act as a determining factor regarding whether introducing fiber to your business is cost-effective.
-Distance, terrain, population density, and municipal permitting all constitute the main factors that are instrumental in the construction survey process.
-Overpriced construction costs will increase the quoted monthly cost and contract terms.
-Notable also is the fact that construction usually requires over 120 days to yield service!
+Distance, terrain, population density, and municipal permitting all factor into fiber construction.
+Unfortunately, overpriced construction costs will increase the quoted monthly cost and contract terms.

 It’s a Lot More Expensive, does it Provide Corresponding Value?